 But if you want a spiritual treatise, this Self Study Guide is not that book.
 I am mute when it comes to enlightenment or theology or the soul.
 There are books about the limbs of yoga.
 There are books about yoga as medicine.
 I can only report in my Self Study Guide about the tools and practices I use to find out more about who I really am, my truth, with the hope that they benefit you to know yourself and express your uniqueness for a meaningful life of purpose and wellness.

 Pay it Forward

 Bikram Yoga was a gift of fate I was lucky enough to receive.
 I didn’t seek it; it found me, so I’m hoping this little book pays my gift forward by finding its way to you– to more people who don’t know Bikram Yoga exists or to people who thought they understood it (and themselves), but do not.
 In that sense, I hope it promotes more learning and thus, awakening.
 Perhaps when combining Bikram Yoga practice with other self study techniques I have included in the Self Study Guide like introspection, meditation, self-audits, and daily journal writing, readers can transform their lives for more wisdom and wellness as I and so many others have and continue to do.

 Head to your local studio and try a few original, hot, 90-minute Bikram Yoga classes.
-And if it helps, read the Classic Wisdom for Modern Humans: A Bikram Yoga Teacher’s Self Study Guide to Wellness for additional tools useful for engaging in the process of self realization!
+And if it helps, read the Classic Wisdom for Modern Humans: A Self Study Guide to Wellness for additional tools useful for engaging in the process of self realization!

-*Subscribe below if you are interested in receiving updates and links to the various practices and tools in the Classic Wisdom for Modern Humans: A Bikram Yoga Teacher’s Self Study Guide to Wellness.
+*Subscribe below if you are interested in receiving updates about workshops and other events, plus resources, practices, and tools in the Classic Wisdom for Modern Humans: A Self Study Guide to Wellness.